wahlelis/Semesterproject_FS23_CMA/Readme.md

 <!-- What do you expect, anticipate? -->

 We expect to find multiple sets of mountain biking patterns which could also be used for further evaluation.
 Furthermore, we expect that the turning angle generally decreases the speed of the bikers.
 The amount of curves (sinuosity) in a mountain bike descent decreases the average speed of the trajectory.
 We expect that the same happens to cycling movement data in urban areas, probably even more so due to red lights and crossroads.

 ## Data

 <!-- What data will you use?
 Will you require additional context data?
 Where do you get this data from?
 Do you already have all the data? -->

+To characterise the moving pattern of mountainbiking we will use Lisa\'s recorded data with the posmo app.
+To compare it with other moving patterns we might use data from the data pool of our class.

-We will use the data from the data - pool of all students of this class.
-The data has been collected by gps as well as by using the posmo app.
-For this type of evaluation, the date and time of the collection of the data is irrelevant.
-The sampling rate on the other hand, is needed to assess the speed.
+For the evaluation of the turning angles, sinuosity and speed, the exact date is irrelevant.
+The sampling rate on the other hand, is needed.
+We will conduct the analysis based on our own moving data mentioned above.

-To detect which are the mountainbike trajectories, we might need a map of some mountainbike trails or a basemap to localize likely mountainbike paths?
+To prove our findings of the mountainbike trajectories, we might need a map of some mountainbike trails or a basemap to localize likely mountainbike paths?
 E.g. movement data within a city might not be part of a mountainbike trail, we assume that mountainbike trails are localised in steep and rural environments.
+This could be an alternative to the detection based on moving patterns.

 ## Analytical concepts

 <!-- Which analytical concepts will you use?
 What conceptual movement spaces and respective modelling approaches of trajectories will you be using?
 What additional spatial analysis methods will you be using? -->